YinChingZ/MCQ-solution-finder/README.md

 <div id="content-en" class="language-content">
   ## Description

   MCQ-solution-finder is a Python program designed to help users find possible solutions to multiple choice questions (MCQs) based on their solution attempts and scores.
-The program allows users to input the number of questions and options per question, add solution attempts with scores, and find possible solutions.
+The program allows users to in[...]

   ## Usage Instructions